Where we work

 Why gender equality?
 Gender equality is globally the most common form of inequality and remains a major obstacle to the eradication of poverty.
 We specifically focus on gender equality as a means to significantly reduce inequalities and empower people living in extreme poverty to improve their lives.

 Across the world, so many women and girls still do not have access to or control over resources and services.
 They live in fear of gender-based violence (GBV), are denied education and have no say over decisions in their homes.
-Gender equality forms a major pillar of Concern’s equality strategy 2016 to 2020 and is a key area of focus for all programmes in livelihoods, health and education.
+Gender equality forms a major pillar of Concern’s Strategic Plan (2021-2025) and is a key area of focus for all programmes in livelihoods, health and education.

 And we are seeing an impact.